Dane Bird-Smith

 Dane Alex Bird-Smith (born 15 July 1992) is an Australian racewalking athlete.
 He competes in the 20 kilometres race walk, and has a best of 1:19:28 hours for the distance, set in 2017.
 He competed at the 2016 Rio Olympics, where he was the bronze medallist.
 Bird-Smith represented Australia at the World Championships in Athletics three times (2013, 2015, and 2017), and has appeared four times at the IAAF World Race Walking Team Championships/Cup.

 He was the gold medallist at the Commonwealth Games in 2018, the Summer Universiade in 2015 and the Oceania Race Walking Championships in 2018 and 2014.
 He is the son of former Australian Olympic walker David Smith.

 He holds the Oceanian continental records for the 3000 metres walk and 5000 metres walk.
-He is now playing AFL for the Kenmore Bears.
+He is now playing AFL for the Wynnum Vikings.

 Career

 Early life and career

 The son of David Smith, an international racewalker, Queensland-born Bird-Smith initially took up athletics but focused on the 400 metres.
 However he switched to racewalking as a teenager and began to be coached by his father.
 He attended Indooroopilly State High School and St Peters Lutheran College.

 Bird-Smith had his first national success in 2008 when he won the Australian youth title.
 Junior-level titles followed the next year and he also made his international debut, placing eight at the 2009 World Youth Championships in Athletics.
 He repeated as road and track national junior champion in 2010 and set an Australian junior record of 41:32.36 minutes for the 10,000 metres race walk while finishing fifth at the 2010 World Junior Championships in Athletics.
 He also made his debut at the 2010 IAAF World Race Walking Cup, but was disqualified from the junior race for foot-lifting.
 He improved further to 41:02.18 minutes in 2011 and also set an Oceanian record of 40:56 minutes in the 10 km road walk discipline to win the exhibition event at the Oceania Race Walking Championships.